Share this

 Tip #4: Introduce someone from the project side at the last sales meeting.

-Honestly, it’s a good idea to send the more socially adept of your project team members on this assignment.
-Human connection is what builds trust, and it will go a long way if your client can meet someone from the project side personally.
+Speaking of endearing, it’s a good idea to send the more socially adept of your project team members on this assignment.
+Human connection is what ultimately builds trust, and it will go a long way if your client can meet someone from the project side personally.

 Tip #5: Use an automation tool like PSOhub.